carlgira/CarND-Advanced-Lane-Lines/README.md

 * Change the size of the window that calculate the histograms to get the initial points of the left and right line lanes
 * Add some other test images from the challenge and harder challenge video.
 * Change the image processing pipeline.
-** A two step processing pipeline.
+   * A two step processing pipeline.
 Process image in different conditions.
-** A validation function to detect if the detected lines were correct.
+   * A validation function to score if the detected lines were correct.

-Given the change in the pipeline i was able to process the three videos again, the project video is working **really good** this time, the challenge video has some errors but is the pipeline is doing a excellent job there, the harder challenge video is working better than before but not much improvements.
+Given the change in the pipeline i was able to process the three videos again, the project video is working **really good** this time, the challenge video has some errors but the pipeline is doing a excellent job there, the harder challenge video is working better than before but not much improvement.

 **Check the notebook to see all the images and steps**